 The Shore durometer scale was created by Albert F. Shore in the 1920’s.
 Originally, the result was just signified by a number, for example 50 durometer.
 As time progressed, multiple durometer scales were created.
 The Shore durometer scales that are most commonly used in plastics, rubber and silicone are the A, D and 00 shore scales.

-Below is a table of common finished products and their respective durometers.
+Below is a table and chart of common finished products and their respective durometers.

 Here at Albright, we use the Shore A scale to quantify our molded silicone durometers.
 The Shore A scale ranges from 0 to 100.
 An example of a “0” durometer Shore A silicone molded part would be a very soft shoe insole.
 Near the opposite end of the scale, an example of an “80” durometer Shore A silicone molded part would be an o-ring seal or a stiff silicone kitchen spatula.
 Every day, Albright molds products in materials that range in finished durometer from 10 to 80 on the Shore A Scale.

 Please remember that the durometer selected will be based on the requirements of your project.
 If you need assistance determining a durometer for your next silicone project, Albright engineers and technical staff are here to help.
+Give us a call during business hours and our engineers would be happy to help.
 In addition, we can provide samples of silicone in various Shore A durometers.
-Want samples of silicone durometers?
-Visit our free durometer sample page on the Albright web site.[/column]
+Want to receive samples of silicone durometers?
+Give us a call today.

 - 3 Things to Look for in a Silicone Molding Company - December 15, 2015